 Another key component of voodoo economics was deregulation, which stemmed from the notion that government should interfere in free enterprise only where absolutely necessary.
 The biggest act in this vein was to significantly cut price controls on oil, cable TV, phone service, shipping, bus travel and natural gas.
 Reagan also allowed banks to own certain assets for the first time.

-By many accounts, Unemployment fell from 7% to 5.4%, inflation fell from 10.4% to just 4.2% in just eight years, the rate of new business formation increased, and the boomed.
+By many accounts, Reaganomics revived the drooping American economy.
+For example, the rate of growth in real GDP per working-age adult more than doubled from the Carter administration, and manufacturing productivity increased at a record 3.8%.
+Unemployment fell from 7% to 5.4%, inflation fell from 10.4% to just 4.2% in just eight years, the rate of new business formation increased, and the stock market boomed.

-Though many economists and were happy with these changes, many of those changes were not as far-reaching as Reagan had hoped.
-Some "side-effects" were truly problematic, too.
-Bank failures increased to their highest rate since the Great , for instance, and interest rates went way up.
-There was still a very large federal .
-The savings and loan problem would soon balloon into a $125 billion problem, and despite Reagan's opposition, the number of new trade barriers Congress erected about a quarter of U.S. imports under trade restraints.
-Worst of all may have been the criticism over the tax cuts -- many economists argued that higher actually increased on the middle class or at best made their tax savings negligible.
+Though many economists and taxpayers were happy with these changes, many of those changes were not as far-reaching as Reagan had hoped.
+Some 'side-effects' were truly problematic, too.
+Bank failures increased to their highest rate since the Great Depression, for instance, and interest rates went way up.
+There was still a very large federal deficit.
+The savings and loan problem would soon balloon into a $125 billion problem, and despite Reagan's opposition, the number of new trade barriers Congress erected put about a quarter of U.S. imports under trade restraints.
+Worst of all may have been the criticism over the tax cuts -- many economists argued that higher social security taxes actually increased taxes on the middle class or at best made their tax savings negligible.

-In any case, voodoo economics demonstrated that lowering tax rates could actually increase -- or at least sustain -- the government's for social programs and discretionary spending because allowing people to keep more of their own encouraged them to use that for , spending and starting businesses, which in turn generated more taxable revenue.
-Reagan's idea was to cut and then basically "make it up in ," and his economic theory has become one of the most prominent and hotly debated ones in modern American history.
+In any case, voodoo economics demonstrated that lowering tax rates could actually increase -- or at least sustain -- the government's revenue for social programs and discretionary spending because allowing people to keep more of their own money encouraged them to use that money for investing, spending and starting businesses, which in turn generated more taxable revenue.
+Reagan's idea was to cut taxes and then basically 'make it up in volume,' and his economic theory has become one of the most prominent and hotly debated ones in modern American history.